{{org_field_logo}}

 1. Purpose

 The purpose of this policy is to ensure that the personal belongings of individuals supported by {{org_field_name}} are treated with the utmost respect, care, and security.
 This policy supports the rights of people we support to maintain control over their possessions and ensures that care workers handle all items appropriately and safely.
-It aligns with Regulation 10 (Dignity and Respect), Regulation 12 (Safe Care and Treatment), Regulation 13 (Safeguarding from Abuse and Improper Treatment), and Regulation 17 (Good Governance) under the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014.
+This policy supports compliance with the Health and Social Care Act 2008 (Regulated Activities) Regulations 2014, including Regulation 10 (Dignity and Respect), Regulation 11 (Need for Consent), Regulation 12 (Safe Care and Treatment), Regulation 13 (Safeguarding Service Users from Abuse and Improper Treatment), Regulation 15 (Premises and Equipment – including secure storage where the service provides it), Regulation 16 (Receiving and Acting on Complaints), and Regulation 17 (Good Governance), and reflects CQC Fundamental Standards and CQC guidance for providers.

 2. Scope